Mommark

 Navigation

 The approach is unproblematic day and night, but at times there is a very strong current parallel to the coast.
-From the fired eastern pier head of the rockfill (Fl.R.3s) one keeps well clear.
-The east side of the rockfill tends to silt up.
-Caution: During onshore storms, there is a strong bottom sea off the entrance.
+Keep well clear of the lighted eastern pier head of the rockfill (Fl.R.3s).
+The eastern side of the rockfill tends to silt up.
+Attention: In an onshore storm, there is a strong bottom sea in front of the entrance.

 Berths

-Guests lie on the western swimming bridges (with fingers) at 1.5- 2.5m water depth.
-The southern part of the harbour basin is reserved for fishermen.
-In strong northerly winds the harbour can be choppy due to swells.
+Guests lie on the western floating bridges (with fingers) at a water depth of 1.5- 2.5m.
+The southern part of the harbor basin is reserved for fishermen.
+In strong northerly winds, the harbor can be choppy due to swell.

 Surroundings

-Cosy harbour with adjacent campsite, good basic service available, also kiosk and restaurant.
-The next small shop for food is a good hour walk in Tandslet.
-Only diesel fuel can be refuelled.
+Cosy harbor with adjoining campsite, good basic service available, also kiosk and restaurant.
+The nearest small store for groceries is a good hour's walk away in Tandslet.
+The only fuel available is diesel fuel.

 NV Land Guide

-The port of Mommark has more atmosphere than the port of neighbouring Fynshav, although the small village above the port has little to offer culturally.
-But the harbour's very location below a tree-covered hill is appealing.
-In the past only the ferry between Søby on Ærø and Mommark caused some trouble.
-A spectacle was always the turning manoeuvre of the ship, which had to turn on the proverbial plate.
-In the meantime, the connection is now from Fynshav.
-Today, the adjacent camping business brings some variety into the harbour's everyday life.
-Frequently photographed motifs might be the harbour's pier lights, two turrets of a design you'd expect to find on a Greek island rather than Als.
+The port of Mommark has more atmosphere than the port of neighboring Fynshav, even though the small village above the port has little to offer culturally.
+But the harbor's location below a tree-covered hill is appealing in itself.
+In the past, only the ferry between Søby on Ærø and Mommark caused a little unrest.
+The turning maneuver of the ship, which had to turn on the proverbial plate, was always a spectacle.
+The connection now runs from Fynshav.
+Today, the adjacent campsite brings some variety to everyday life in the harbor.
+A frequently photographed motif is probably the harbor's pier lights, two small towers of a design that you would be more likely to find on a Greek island than on Als.

-There's not much left of the town's former importance as a key ferry station on the defunct Faaborg-Mommark line.
-Fynshav has overtaken Mommark in this respect.
-Between these two harbours, at Kettingskov, about three kilometres from Mommark, lies the largest megalithic monument in the north.
+There is no longer much trace of the town's former importance as an important ferry station on the decommissioned Faaborg-Mommark line.
+Fynshav has taken the place of Mommark.
+The largest megalithic monument in the north is located between these two ports at Kettingskov, about three kilometers from Mommark.
 Blommeskobbel is the name of the forest where the two long dolmens can be found.
-The larger one measures 53 by 12 metres and counts 69 rimstones Two round dolmens can also be seen here.
+The larger one measures 53 by 12 meters and has 69 kerbstones Two round dolmens can also be seen here.

-The Lysabild Kirke ten kilometres southwest of Mommark was first mentioned around 1200.
-It was built in gratitude after the inhabitants of Alsen escaped an attack by Erik of Pomerania's fleet because a storm had driven the ships apart.
+The Lysabild Kirke ten kilometers southwest of Mommark was first mentioned around 1200.
+It was built out of gratitude after the inhabitants of Alsen escaped an attack by Erik of Pomerania's fleet because a storm had driven the ships apart.
 Even today, the left part of the church is called the "Holy Blood Chapel".
-For a long time, the chapel was a place of pilgrimage, from which people expected protection from raids.
+For a long time, the chapel was a place of pilgrimage, which was believed to offer protection from attacks.

 Marina Information